agentmorris/MegaDetector/megadetector-challenges.md

 ### Reptiles and other under-represented species

-In this series of images, the turtle in its nest is pretty similar in all three images, and pretty visually obvious.
-But for some reason MD completely whiffs on one, finds one with 14% confidence, and find another with 75% confidence.
-These are not "difficult" images per se, rather this is a classic example of "this model hasn't seen enough turtles like this in training".
+In this series of images, the animal in the burrow is pretty visually obvious.
+But for some reason MD completely whiffs on the first, finds the second with 14% confidence, and finds the third (visually very similar to the first) with 75% confidence.
+These are not "difficult" images per se, rather this is a classic example of "this model hasn't seen enough reptiles like this in training".

 <img src="images/failure-examples/sample-cfz-01.jpg" width="600">
 <img src="images/failure-examples/sample-cfz-03.jpg" width="600">